SweetmanTech/kpi-dashboard/README.md

 npm run dev
 ```

+make sure you set up the ENV variables:

+- GITHUB_PERSONAL_ACCESS_TOKEN - used to get Active Developers from Github.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.